Great Internet Mersenne Prime Search: Primes found

-Whenever a possible prime is reported to the server, it is verified first (by one or more independent tests on different machines) before being announced.
+As mentioned above, every Lucas-Lehmer result undergoes double-checking to avoid both false positives and false negatives.
+Positive results are given more scrutiny.
 The importance of this was illustrated in 2003, when a false positive was reported to the server as being a Mersenne prime but verification failed.

 The official "discovery date" of a prime is the date that a human first noticed the result for the prime, which may differ from the date that the result was first reported to the server.
 For example, M74207281 was reported to the server on September 17, 2015, but the report was overlooked until January 7, 2016.